nibro7778/counsel-cat/README.md

 # 🐱 Counsel Cat - ASP.NET Core Web API

-Counsel Cat is a sample ASP.NET Core Web API application containerized using Docker and deployed on Kubernetes.
-This guide provides step-by-step instructions for running the app locally using Docker and Kubernetes (via Minikube), and deploying it using Helm.
+This project is a sample .NET 8 Web API application containerized with Docker, deployed using Kubernetes via Helm, and provisioned with infrastructure on AWS using Terraform.
+It supports ECR image storage and remote state management via S3.

 ---